In-home health-related care, 177.4, 177.5(2), 177.6(3), 177.9(3), 177.11

-These proposed amendments may reduce state supplementary assistance payments through coordination of services provided to the client.
+These amendments may reduce state supplementary assistance payments through coordination of services provided to the client.
 However, in-home health-related care (IHHRC) expenditures have been declining since FY 2017, and the Department does not expect this rule provision to fundamentally change the overall cost trend.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any, pursuant to rule 441—1.8(17A,217).